 This recipe is:

-- Cashew Butter - cashew butter is the way to get the buttery flavor and texture!
+Cashew Butter - cashew butter is the way to get the buttery flavor and texture!
 I love using homemade cashew butter because it comes out much less expensive per serving, and you can control the salt/oil level.
 If using store-bought cashew butter, I recommend using one without additional oils.
+Substitute for peanut butter or almond butter.

-- Coconut Aminos - A cleaner substitute for soy sauce.
+Coconut Aminos - A cleaner substitute for soy sauce and is gluten free.
+Substitute for gluten-free tamari or gluten-free soy sauce.

-- Limes - I highly suggest squeezing the juice from fresh limes to avoid the preservatives used in most bottled lime juices.
+Limes - I highly suggest squeezing the juice from fresh limes to avoid the preservatives used in most bottled lime juices.
+Substitute for lemon juice.

-- Red Chili Paste / Sriracha - What gives this cashew sauce it’s spicy flavor.
+Sriracha - What gives this cashew dressing it’s spicy flavor.
 Use sriracha or substitute for Sambal Oelek (a favorite, which is an Indonesian hot sauce).
 Avoid purchasing sriracha that uses guar gum or natural flavors.

 Making your own creamy cashew butter really takes this dressing to the next level!

 Making your own spicy cashew dressing is literally one of the easiest things you will do!
-Especially because this is not a raw cashew dressing, so no overnight soaking of cashews for this creamy salad goodness!
+Especially because this is not a raw cashew dressing, so you don't have to overnight soak cashews for this creamy salad goodness!

-You’ll simply add all ingredients into the blender.
+You’ll simply add all ingredients into a high powered blender or food processor .

 Then, blend until smooth.